rolandying/FusionLane/README.md

 # FusionLane:
-This is the source code of paper FusionLane: Multi-Sensor Fusion for Lane Marking Semantic Segmentation Using Deep Neural Networks.
+This is the source code of paper [*FusionLane: Multi-Sensor Fusion for Lane Marking Semantic Segmentation Using Deep Neural Networks*](https://arxiv.org/abs/2003.04404).
 The source code of this project is modified based on [deeplabV3+](https://github.com/rishizek/tensorflow-deeplab-v3-plus).

 ## Setup
 Requirements: